-

 Emily R. Brink

 Emily R. Brink (b.
-1940) served as a senior research fellow, program director, and resources development specialist for congregational song at the Calvin Institute of Christian Worship until her retirement in 2021.
-She joined CICW in 2002, after spending twenty years as music and liturgy editor for the Christian Reformed Church in North America and nearly as long as founding editor of the quarterly journal Reformed Worship.
-Brink is known for her psalmody, hymnody, hymnal editing, and scholarship and teaching in congregational song from all times and places.
-She has traveled globally as a worship and church music consultant, especially in Asia.
+1940) served as a senior research fellow, program director, and resources development specialist for congregational song at the Calvin Institute of Christian Worship (CICW) until her retirement in 2021.
+She joined CICW in 2002, after spending twenty years as music and liturgy editor for the Christian Reformed Church in North America (CRCNA) and nearly as long as founding editor of the quarterly journal Reformed Worship.
+Brink is known for her love of congregational song and her study of the heritage of psalms, hymns, and spiritual songs from all times and places.
+She has traveled globally, especially in Asia, as a worship and church music consultant.

-Over the years, Brink edited three hymnals: Psalter Hymnal (1987); With Heart and Voice: Songs for All God's Children (1989); and Sing!
+Brink was the editor of five hymnals: Psalter Hymnal (1987); With Heart and Voice: Songs for All God's Children (1989); Songs for LiFE, a children’s hymnal (1994); Songs for LiFE Leader’s Edition (1995); and Sing!
 A New Creation (2001), a joint songbook of the CRCNA and the Reformed Church in America.
-She has written or contributed to several other publications, including Psalter Hymnal Handbook (1998), Prayers of the People (2004), Wise Church (2013), and The Worship Sourcebook, Second Edition (2013).
+She has written, edited, or contributed to several other publications, including Authentic Worship in a Changing Culture (1997), Psalter Hymnal Handbook (1998), Prayers of the People (2004), The Worship Sourcebook (2004), The Worship Sourcebook, Second Edition (2013), and Wise Church (2013).

 Brink began her career as an educator, teaching music in Montana, New York, and Illinois (Trinity Christian College and University of Illinois Urbana-Champaign) before moving to Grand Rapids, Michigan, to join the CRCNA staff.
 She later also served as an adjunct professor of church music and worship at Calvin Theological Seminary.